Edit diagrams directly in GitHub with diagrams.net and github.dev

-Github.dev allows you to edit files stored in Github repositories in a web-based code editor.
+For developers, github.dev allows you to edit files stored in GitHub repositories in a web-based code editor.
 It has many of the benefits of Visual Studio Code - search, syntax highlighting, and a source control view.
-After installing the unofficial draw.io extension for Visual Studio Code into the web-based editor, you can quickly navigate, view and edit diagram files stored in your Github repositories without ever leaving your browser.
+After installing the unofficial draw.io extension for Visual Studio Code into the web-based editor, you can quickly navigate, view and edit diagram files stored in your GitHub repositories without ever leaving your browser.

 This lightweight web-based editor runs entirely within your browser’s sandbox, similar to the diagrams.net editor, and does not need to explicitly clone a repository to work with the files within it, unlike a desktop code editor.